Aliases for MKNK1 Gene

 GeneCards Summary for MKNK1 Gene

 MKNK1 (MAP Kinase Interacting Serine/Threonine Kinase 1) is a Protein Coding gene.
-Among its related pathways are 4-hydroxytamoxifen, Dexamethasone, and Retinoic Acids Regulation of p27 Expression and Translational Control.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+Among its related pathways are Negative regulation of FGFR3 signaling and ERK Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is MKNK2.